vfarcic/vfarcic.github.io/crossplane/abstracts/idp.md

 This session will explore the architecture and the critical ingredients needed for an IDP.
 We'll also discuss the key benefits of an IDP, and we'll see, through a demo, how we could build one.

 We'll combine tools like Backstage, Argo CD, Crossplane, and quite a few others into a platform that everyone can use, no matter their experience level.

+## Benefit the ecosystem?

+This presentation covers a set of tools inside the CNCF ecosystem (Backstage, Argo CD, Crossplane, etc.) that can be used to build a custom Internal Developer Platform (IDP).